-- (2) If a firm chooses to meet the requirements of either (b) or (c) above, it must nevertheless have initial capital of at least £5,000. - 9.2.6 G A trade-off between initial capital and professional indemnity insurance is appropriate such that € 1 of initial capital is the equivalent of professional indemnity insurance cover of € 20 for a single claim against the firm and € 30 in aggregate.
+- (2) If a firm chooses to meet the requirements of either (b) or (c) above, it must nevertheless have initial capital of at least £5,000. - 9.2.5A G Article 4(7) of the Insurance Mediation Directive requires the limits of indemnity to be reviewed every five years to take into account movements in European consumer prices.
+These limits will therefore be subject to further adjustments on the basis of index movements advised by the European Commission. - 9.2.6 G A trade-off between initial capital and professional indemnity insurance is appropriate such that € 1 of initial capital is the equivalent of professional indemnity insurance cover of € 20 for a single claim against the firm and € 30 in aggregate.